ArakawaHenri/MarkTeX/README.md

 ```

 These four lines of code express the same purpose, setting the first page as a two-column page and using a single-column layout for each subsequent page. \
-'g' for "global", which represents the default layout in addition to the other specified pages. \
+`g` for `global`, which represents the default layout in addition to the other specified pages. \
-The last number without a specified page number will be automatically interpreted as the default layout if no 'g' specified.
+The last number without a specified page number will be automatically interpreted as the default layout if no `g` specified.

 ```
 !# column: 2, 1g, 2